Main Office

 Reading this statute, it’s clear that there are two different types of arson, depending on who owns the property that gets affected, and on the intent of the arsonist in damaging that particular property.

-The first type, section 1(a) of the statute, concerns property owned by someone other than the arsonist, and which the arsonist wants to damage.
-In this case, someone is guilty of arson if he or she “starts, causes, or maintains a fire or explosion… with the intent to damage or destroy” the property on it.
+The first type of arson concerns property owned by someone other than the arsonist, and that the arsonist wants to damage.
+In this case, someone is guilty if he or she “starts, causes, or maintains a fire or explosion… with the intent to damage or destroy” the property on it.

-Bear in mind that “property” is used in the “legalese” way, here.
+Bear in mind that “property” is used in the “legalese” way here.
 It doesn’t only mean someone’s land.
-Instead, it’s meaning is much broader, and includes anything that someone owns, like their car, their house, their pet, or their couch, as well as their land.
+Instead, its meaning is much broader and includes anything that someone owns, like their car, their house, their pet, or their couch, as well as their land.
+Additionally, whether intent or recklessness were involved will be a factor.

-Notice that Categories 1 and 2 require intent, while Category 3 only requires “recklessness.”
-You can read up on what these words mean, in the legal sense, here.
-In a nutshell, though, “intent” means that you want a certain thing to happen, and then you go out and do it, while “recklessness” means that you consciously disregard the risk that your conduct will have a certain effect.
-An example of recklessness is swinging a baseball bat in a crowded room: While you’re not intending to hurt or kill someone, you’re ignoring the substantial chance that it will.
+You can read up on what “reckless‘ means, in the legal sense.
+Generally, “intent” means that you want a certain thing to happen and then that desire is acted upon, while “recklessness” means that you consciously disregard the risk that your conduct will have a certain effect.
+An example of recklessness is swinging a baseball bat in a crowded room.
+While you’re not intending to hurt or kill someone, you’re ignoring the substantial chance that it will.

 What are the Penalties for Arson in Maine?

 Arson is a serious crime in Maine, but a charge for arson is not a conviction.
-There are ways to defend against arson charges, and an experienced criminal defense attorney knows how to use them.
+An experienced criminal defense attorney will know the best way to defend you if you have been charged with the crime of arson.

 How to Defend Against Arson Charges in Maine

 Even if the case seems “open and shut,” there are still things that a quality defense attorney can do to help protect your interests and freedom.
-Because each sentence is individualized, a judge will consider mitigating factors that can lead to a softer sentence.
+A judge will consider mitigation factors and that may affect the final outcome.
 For example, in one case from 1998, someone got angry at her roommate and set her bed on fire while the roommate was sleeping in it.
-While this seems to fall under both the first and third categories of arson that we laid out, above, her defense attorney successfully argued that the defendant woke her roommate up and saved her from the fire, and then tried putting out the blaze.
+While this seems to fall under both the first and third categories of arson that we laid out above, her defense attorney successfully argued that the defendant woke her roommate up and saved her from the fire, and then tried putting out the blaze.
 This resulted in several years being taken off the defendant’s jail sentence.

 Hiring a quality defense attorney can prevent a criminal charge or arson from becoming a conviction.
 It can also minimize the damages, if it does end up as a conviction.
 Contact The Maine Criminal Defense Group today to schedule an appointment with one of our skilled attorneys, or call us directly online at (207) 571-8146.